Hands-On Large Language Models

 What You’ll Learn

-- ✓Build semantic search and retrieval-augmented generation (RAG) pipelines
+- ✓Build semantic search and a retrieval-augmented generation pipeline end to end

 Highlights

-- •250+ custom illustrations from the author of The Illustrated Transformer
+- •Nearly 300 original illustrations by the author of The Illustrated Transformer

 Who It’s For